 “There were times I thought I would never see them again,” she said.

 Three years later, America has jettisoned many of Trump’s hardline immigration policies.

-Keldy was one of four parents who returned to the United States during the first week of May with temporary legal status to join their children in what Homeland Security Secretary Alejandro Mayorkas said was “just the beginning” of a broader effort to reunify families separated during Trump’s presidency — more than 5,500 children.
-Her family’s ups and downs illustrate what many parents and children encounter as they try to make up for lost time.
+Keldy was one of four parents who returned to the United States during the first week of May with temporary legal status to join their children.
+Her family’s ups and downs illustrate what many parents and children may encounter as they try to make up for lost time.

-She and her family lived on the north Caribbean shore, in a tourist area.
+Keldy and her family lived on the north Caribbean shore of Honduras, a tourist area.
 Her husband was a guide, taking American tourists to a region of tropical rainforest, pine savannah and marsh called La Mosquitia, or whitewater rafting on the Cangrejal River.

 Keldy described herself as middle-class housewife.
 She would cook for the tourists on the expeditions.